-Data from 2102 earthquake suggests new plate boundary may be forming in Indian Ocean
+Data from 2012 earthquake suggests new plate boundary may be forming in Indian Ocean

 (Phys.org)—A team of researchers with members from several institutions in Singapore, France and Indonesia has found evidence of a possible new plate boundary forming on the floor of the Indian Ocean in the Wharton Basin.
 In their paper published in the journal Science Advances, the team reports that they studied seismic and ocean floor topology to learn more about tectonic plate deformations in the region and what they found by doing so.

 Most people are aware of earthquakes that occur when tectonic plates push against one another, but there is another kind called a slip-strike quake.
 It occurs when two plates slide horizontally against one another.
 Such quakes can be caused by deformations that occur in plates distant from fault lines as pressure builds up across a plate.
-In some cases, such deformations can cause what are known as interpolate earthquakes, and they can also sometimes cause a plate to break, resulting in a new plate boundary, which in turn can lead to even more quakes.
-It is this scenario that the researchers believe happened in 2012 when two earthquakes struck the Andaman-Sumatran region (northwest part) of the Indian Ocean—the largest interpolate earthquakes ever recorded.
+In some cases, such deformations can cause what are known as interplate earthquakes, and they can also sometimes cause a plate to break, resulting in a new plate boundary, which in turn can lead to even more quakes.
+It is this scenario that the researchers believe happened in 2012 when two earthquakes struck the Andaman-Sumatran region (northwest part) of the Indian Ocean—the largest interplate earthquakes ever recorded.

 To better understand what occurred during the 2012 quakes, the researchers studied seismic data that was recorded before, during and after the quakes and also conducted sea floor depth analysis by venturing into the ocean aboard the research vessel Falkor—that allowed them to create high-resolution imagery of the sea floor, which in turn allowed them to note the deformations that had occurred.